HiDefTextiles/HiDefKnits/README.md

 themselves a designer).
 The majority built their work on existing patterns in terms of calculating the number of stitches needed.
 Some created their garments on the fly, and as a result of their undocumented approach their designs were not repeatable.
-Generally, the designers jolted calculations with pen and paper, but in an erratic way such that they didn’t feel comfortable in publishing their work with others.
+Generally, the designers jolted calculations with pen and graph paper, but in an erratic way such that they didn’t feel comfortable in publishing their work with others.
 Those who published their work mostly used Excel to manage their calculations and grading of sizes.